smucclaw/documentation/docs/expert-system-webapp.rst

 Datalog is a declarative fragment of Prolog well suited for database applications, and representing data in such a manner facilitates reasoning about them via constitutive rules, which are interpreted as Prolog rules.
-Here we assume familiarity with such topics and refer the reader to the following resources for more details about Datalog and graph databases otherwise:
+We refer the interested reader to the following resources for more details on Datalog and graph database:

 - https://blogit.michelin.io/an-introduction-to-datalog/
 - https://aws.amazon.com/blogs/database/use-semantic-reasoning-to-infer-new-facts-from-your-rdf-graph-by-integrating-rdfox-with-amazon-neptune/